BinarX-Curtin/Payload-Development-Kit/README.md

 # Payload-Development-Kit
-Binar Payload Development Kit

-This repository contains the design files, documentation and manufacturing outputs to produce the Binar Payload Development Kit which is used for developing spacecraft payloads compatible with Binar spacecraft.
+This repository contains the design files, documentation and manufacturing outputs to produce the Binar Payload Development Kit hardware which is used for developing spacecraft payloads compatible with Binar spacecraft.

 ## License
 Licensed under [CERN-OHL-P v2](LICENSE.txt) or later